craftercms/docs/source/new-ia/by-role/site-admin/project-tools/studio-logging.rst

 To view logs in Crafter Studio, click on |projectTools| from the **Sidebar**, then click on **Log Console**.
 Looking inside the **Log Console**, messages we want to display are setup beforehand.
 The messages displayed in the **Log Console** depends on what levels are set for the Java packages being run in CrafterCMS.

-There are 4 log levels defined in CrafterCMS.
+There are 7 log levels defined in CrafterCMS.
 These levels determine what messages will be logged and displayed in the **Logging Console**.
 Below are the 4 log levels available from the lowest to the highest:

+    - all: turns on all logging
+    - trace: displays informational events tracing the path of code execution in a program
     - debug: displays things useful for debugging
     - info: displays informational messages like progress of the application, etc
     - warn: displays potentially harmful situations that might cause problems
     - error: displays anything that may be fatal to the operation/causes a problem
+    - off: turns off all logging

 The lower your logging levels are set, the more verbose your logs will be.